 The intent of the Geography curriculum at St Luke’s C of E School is to enable students to understand the physical and human processes at play around them in order to make informed decisions that will improve the future.
-We want students to be able to live life to the full through:
+Our curriculum is underpinned by the research that has informed our whole-school curriculum design, but in addition our teaching is influenced by the work of Barak Rosenshine and Doug Lemov.
+Our curriculum enables our students to life to the full by:

-- Understanding and showing respect to others by understanding the way that people live in different countries.
+- Understanding and showing respect to others through learning about the way that people live in different countries;

 - Using their geography skills to achieve their best in whatever they choose to do.

 he intent of our curriculum is implemented through quality first teaching.
 Our teachers are passionate about Geography, provoking curiosity and a desire to investigate physical and human environments.
 They regularly refer to current news or use engaging stories in order to provoke interest in the core curriculum.
 They refer to big questions and themes in order to encourage students to think about the big picture and encourage spiritual, moral, social and cultural development.
 Clearly structured and sequenced planning, with a knowledge of the skills and ideas covered at Key Stage 2, includes fieldwork that links to learning in the classroom, enabling students to apply skills and learn how to conduct geographical research and investigations.